 The JCCAC building was once a factory estate that housed the city’s cottage industries.
 It was given a facelift and a new lease on life when it reopened in 2008 as a bustling creative hub, providing venues for burgeoning and established artists alike to display their creations.
 The space also houses a theatre, craft shops and the Heritage Tea House, where visitors can enjoy a traditional brew while they explore this nine-storey building.

 Hong Kong’s pawnbroking industry exploded after the government legalised it in 1926.
 Built during that decade, theis a reminder of this once-flourishing business that helped fuel the city’s economy.
-Today, the Grade III historic building still boasts many traditional features, including the saloon doors at the entrance and the iconic pawnshop sign featuring the auspicious symbol of an upside-down bat holding a coin.
+Today, the Grade III historic building still boasts many traditional features, including the saloon doors at the entrance.

 Constructed in 1891,is the only place of worship in Kowloon dedicated to the God of War and Righteousness.
 This Grade II historic building is a great example of traditional Lingnan architecture and includes many stunning features, including a giant bronze bell and crescent blade.
 The temple is open to the public on most days but it becomes a real spectacle on the 24th day of the sixth lunar month, when crowds arrive in droves to celebrate Kwan Tai’s birthday.